Diet-Dog

 As the weather gets warmer there are several Diet’Dog

 Many, if not all, of the conditions in the hit list are treatable and often preventable by attention to diet and to natural supplements.
-This certainly applies to joint disease.
+This certainly applies to supporting joint health.